FDG: A Precise Measurement of Fault Diagnosability Gain of Test Cases: Related Work

 \subsection{Human-in-the-Loop Debugging}

-Many debugging techniques utilised user feedback~\cite{ ko2004designing, ko2008debugging, gong2012interactive, hao2009vida, hao2009interactive, li2016iterative, li2018enlightened, bohme2019human, lin2017feedback, bandyopadhyay2012tester}.
-Hao et al. proposed an interactive debugging framework that recommends breakpoints in programs based on the suspiciousness of statements~\cite{ hao2009interactive}: a developer examines the program state at each point, and the resulting feedback is used to modify the suspiciousness.
-ENLIGHTEN~\cite{li2018enlightened} asks the developer to investigate input-output pairs of the most suspicious method invocations: the feedback is then encoded as a virtual test and used to update the localisation results. \name differs from ENLIGHTEN in that it does not require a full test suite.
+Many debugging techniques depend on user feedback.
+Types of required feedback include the correctness of a specific program element~\cite{bandyopadhyay2012tester,gong2012interactive}, the correctness of a specific variable value~\cite{lin2017feedback}, the correctness of a specific execution~\cite{li2016iterative}, and the relative location of the fault with respect to breakpoints~\cite{hao2009interactive}; some techniques provide visual feedback~\cite{hao2009vida,ko2004designing, ko2008debugging}. \unifiedmetric requires the user to check the automatically generated test assertions, which is similar to checking the correctness of executions~\cite{li2016iterative}.
+However, the main contribution of \unifiedmetric lies in the way it chooses which test to get the feedback about.
+ENLIGHTEN~\cite{li2018enlightened} asks the developer to investigate input-output pairs of the most suspicious method invocations: the feedback is then encoded as a virtual test and used to update the localisation results.
 Recently, B{\"o}hme et al. proposed Learn2Fix~\cite{bohme2019human}, a human-in-the-loop program repair technique.
-Learn2Fix generates test cases by mutating the failing test and allowing the user label them in the order of their likelihood of failing.
+Learn2Fix generates test cases by mutating the failing test and allowing the user to label them in the order of their likelihood of failing.
 Learn2Fix trains an automatic bug oracle using user feedback, which is in turn used to amplify the test suite for better patch generation.
-While Learn2Fix only supports programs with numerical input/output due to the need of an SMT solver in learning the bug oracle, \name has no limitations on variable types.
+While our iterative localisation scenario also requires human interaction, the scenario differs from existing techniques in that it only requires judgements on the correctness of automatically generated assertions.